Signposts

 would leave early for the mountains and rest in the shade and relative

 coolness of the shelter on the summit of Blood.
-Almost every humid summer

-day saw a thunderstorm, and these could be storms of great intensity,
+Almost every humid summer day saw a thunderstorm and these could be storms

-especially if you were out on the trail.
-The sky would darken and the wind
+of great intensity, especially if you were out on the trail.
+The sky would

-When the storm front hit, the wind could be sixty miles an hour, or more,
+the storm drew near.
+When the storm front hit, the wind could be sixty miles

-quickly forgot the cold feeling of a few minutes ago.
+jungle and I quickly forgot the cold feeling of a few minutes ago.

 The summer was also the time for swimming in Lake Winfield Scott after a hot

-hiking, swimming, and partying.
+of hiking, swimming, and partying.

-and talking with the legions of AT through-hikers who were now working their
+Blood meeting the legions of AT through-hikers who were now working their

 On Christmas Day, I would hike up Blood Mountain with my thermos full of